 Product combinations are simply lists of data products.
 When associated to a ruleset or individual rule, it means the set or single rule applies to combinations of the data products listed.
 Each product combination is given attributes that identify its interoperability level and descriptive attributes that indicate its purpose and applicability to the human end-user and catalogue developer.

 Display planes act as a means of layering features in the end-user’s display.
 Each feature in the output stream is assigned to a display plane.
 Each plane is assigned a display priority relative to other planes.
 The Interoperability Catalogue uses display planes for interleaving features from different products, with features in higher priority planes overlying those in lower priority planes wherever they overlap.
-In case of coincident or overlapping symbols, OEMs may use appropriate methods to avoid displaying partial symbols, or ‘grafting’ part of lower-layer symbols onto symbols in upper layers.
+In case of coincident or overlapping symbols, OEMs may use appropriate methods to avoid displaying partial symbols, or “grafting” part of lower-layer symbols onto symbols in upper layers.

 The Interoperability Catalogue allows suppression of feature classes whereby the presence in one product of features of a given feature type causes the removal of all features of a specified feature type from another specified data product.
 This is supposed to be used when the two feature types represent the same kind of data but one data product is preferred over the other for reasons such as more detail in the preferred data product, additional feature characteristics in the preferred product, etc.